Azure/data-api-builder/docs/getting-started/dab-cli.md

 - Add new entities
 - Update entity details
 - Add/update entity relationships
-- Configure the roles and permissions
+- Configure roles and their permissions
 - Run the Data API Builder engine

 ## Components of CLI